anaskhan047/Job-Vision/README.md

 *   **Employers:**  *(If applicable)*  Post job openings, manage applications, and connect with potential candidates.
 *   **General Users:**  Learn about JobVision, contact the team, and read testimonials.

-*(Add more specific usage instructions based on your website's functionality)*

 ## Contributing

 Contributions are welcome!
-Please submit a pull request with a clear description of the changes you've made.  *(Consider adding a `CONTRIBUTING.md` file with detailed guidelines)*
+Please submit a pull request with a clear description of the changes you've made.